DeepDiveNotes/website/README.md

 Simple website to browse notes / watch deep dive episodes.

-Feel free to make pull requests for notes / functionality
+Feel free to make pull requests for notes on videos

 ## How to contribute timestamps / notes